Sihlejosias/NewPass/README.md

 # Password Manager

-Offline password manager, written in python.
+Light offline password manager, written in python.
 Using SQLite database, encrypted and locked with a master password.

 ## How to use use?
         git clone https://github.com/Sihlejosias/Password_Manager.git